-In these difficult times of global dis-ease; in the era of the coronavirus, all plans for the future are up in the air, with the grand scheme of things literally forcing us to live in the now, as philosopher Eckhart Tolle and many more spiritual teachers before him including Socrates and Marcus Aurelius have urged.
+In these challenging times of global dis-ease – whether that’s Covid- or war-related; the grand scheme of things is telling (or teaching) us one thing: to live in the now, as philosopher Eckhart Tolle and many more spiritual teachers before him, including Socrates and Marcus Aurelius have urged.

 One of the most outstanding figures in the history of medicine, Hippocrates also notes that:

 “The natural forces within us are the true healers of disease… Well trained, promptly and without our instruction, nature (“physis”) does what is needed”.Hippocrates

 So, I think it’s time dear friends and readers to leave the darkness behind us and let our imaginations run wild (or run to Greece!) with the help of music.
 I’ve handpicked in this post a selection of fine Greek songs to help you exit the Covid-19 sadness (and madness) and enter the wonderful world of Greece.
 See it as your free trip to Greece!
 No passport needed.